neilyboy/plotterlab/README.md

   - Method: Bayer, Floyd, or simple threshold.
   - Gamma/Invert: tone controls.
 - Bitmaps are ephemeral (kept in memory, not saved to localStorage).
 Re‑load the photo after a hard refresh.

+## 🖼️ Image‑Powered Generators

+Several generators consume a per‑layer bitmap via an "Image Source" group inside the layer UI:

+- Halftone / Dither
+- Pixel Mosaic
+- Image Contours
+- Poisson Stipple
+- TSP Art

+Click `Load Image` in the `Image Source` group to bind a bitmap to that layer (resolution is shown next to the button).
+Click `Clear` to remove it.
+Options like `invert`, `gamma`, and `preserveAspect` help match your material and look.

+Tips:
+- For Poisson Stipple and TSP Art, enabling `useImage` biases sampling to darker regions.
+- For Image Contours, `levels` sets how many iso lines to extract; `cols/rows` controls grid resolution.

 Per‑layer split buttons:
 - In any `Halftone` layer after loading an image, you can also click: